Rick James and Neil Young's Band: The Story of the Mynah Birds

 He was found guilty of one assault and pleaded guilty to another in 1994, according to the Buffalo News, and served more than two years of a five-years-and-four-months prison sentence.

 In 2004, he came back into the public’s consciousness thanks to a Chappelle’s Show sketch featuring a Rick James story from Charlie Murphy.
 (James had worked with his brother, Eddie Murphy, on a 1985 album that spawned the hit single “Party All the Time.”)
-It included Chappelle delivering the catch phrase, “I’m Rick James, bitch!” that inspired the title of Bitchin’.
+It included Chappelle delivering the catch phrase, “I’m Rick James, b—-!” that inspired the title of B—-in’.

 James was found dead at his Los Angeles home in 2004.
 The cause of death was a heart attack, and he was found to have had nine different drugs in his system, according to the Los Angeles Times.

-Since you’re going to go looking for it anyway, here’s Rick James’ “Super Freak,” recorded about 15 years after Rick James and Neil Young collaborated on The Mynah Birds…

-… and “Rockin’ in the Free World” by Neil Young, released about 23 years after his Mynah Birds collaboration with Rick James.

-Bitchin’: The Sound and Fury of Rick James, is now available on Showtime.
+B—-in’‘: The Sound and Fury of Rick James, is now available on Showtime.

-Main image: Rick James in Bitchin‘ and Neil Young on the cover of Waging Heavy Peace.
+Main image: Rick James in B—-in’ and Neil Young on the cover of Waging Heavy Peace.

-This story was originally published on Sept.
-2 and has been updated with more details about Morley Shelman and Rick James signing with Motown in the 1970s.